 Other conditions under which prior consent is not required to disclose information include the following:

-- To a court to comply with a judicial order or a lawfully issued subpoena;
+- A court to comply with a judicial order or a lawfully issued subpoena.

-- To organizations conducting certain studies on behalf of the College;
+- Organizations conducting certain studies on behalf of the College.

-- To certain officials of the U.S. Department of Education, the Comptroller General, and state and local educational authorities, in connection with certain state or federally supported education programs;
+- Certain officials of the U.S. Department of Education, the Comptroller, General, State, and local educational authorities, in connection with certain state or federally supported education programs.

-- To officials that process financial aid in connection with a student’s request for, or receipt of financial aid as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms or conditions of the aid;
+- Officials that process financial aid in connection with a student’s request for, or receipt of financial aid as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms or conditions of the aid.

-- To the alleged victim of a crime, the results of an institutional disciplinary proceeding against the alleged perpetrator of that crime of violence with respect to that crime.
+- The alleged victim of a crime, the results of an institutional disciplinary proceeding against the alleged perpetrator of that crime of violence with respect to that crime.

 The address is:

 Jefferson Community College may disclose Directory Information without a student’s prior written consent.
 The College designates the following as Directory Information: